 My journey with biographies seems to go on.
 This time it actually happened unknowingly.
 I got this book The Music Room as a gift.
-And when I opened its poly wrapping, I had no clue on what this book is all about.
+And when I opened its poly wrapping, I had no clue what this book was all about.
 Though the title and the comment by Pandit Ravi Shankar on the cover obviously said that the book was about music.
 And that too classical music.
 The back flap has a 3 line biography of the author.
-And front flap introduction was written in a way that it was difficult to make out if the book was a fiction or non-fiction.
+And front flap introduction was written in a way that it was difficult to make out if the book was fiction or non-fiction.
 Anyway, I started reading it and it was a delight to read.

-The Music Room is a book about the birth of a musical Gharana.
+This is a book about the birth of a musical Gharana.
 The journey of the people who founded it.
 And people who became a part of its lineage.
 Gharana was called Jaipur Gharana, though all the people behind it lived and nurtured it primarily in various parts of Maharashtra.
-It was founded by Alladiya Khan who traces back his lineage from Haridas, whose famous disciple was Tansen, one of the nine jewels of Akbar.
+It was founded by Alladiya Khan who traces back his lineage to Haridas, whose famous disciple was Tansen, one of the nine jewels of Akbar.
 He also had a history of having his origins in a Brahmin family that somewhere down the line got converted into a Muslim family.
 But still follows certain Brahmin rituals like wearing the sacred thread.

 To him and his family, religion was incidental.
 His main religion remained in music.
 And it is to music that he dedicated all his life.
-He used to sing in the courts of kings of princely states of India before India got independent.
+He used to sing in the courts of kings of princely states of India before India became independent.

 It also gives you a peep into the politics that rule the music world.
 How the musicians get promoted, how they try and keep their status and image that they build around themselves.
 The ones who are unable to play the game are left behind.
-Though they may be the better than the better-known performing ones.
+Though they may be better than the better-known performing ones.
 It talks about how the Gharanas are formed around certain musical productions that are passed on only to worthy students of the Gharana.
 And that too under a vow that they would not share it with anyone except the ones chosen to take the Gharana forward.

 - The third layer talks about the pain of women who have chosen music over everything else.
-Their dichotomous status in the society, they are respected and revered at one end and are ridiculed at the other end and probably both at the same time.
-And their constant struggle to deal with this dual status.
+Their dichotomous status in society.
+They are respected and revered at one end and are ridiculed at the other end and probably both at the same time.
+Their constant struggle to deal with this dual status.
 It talks about strong women and the ways they adapted to survive the way they wanted to.

 - There is the fifth layer that talks about the dependence of artists and the music itself on the kings in the days of princely states.
-And later on the businessmen, who funded artists and the musical events.
+Later on, businessmen who funded artists and musical events.
 It talks about the role these wealthy connoisseurs of art and music play in keeping the art forms alive.

-The book The Music Room seems like a tribute by the author to her teacher.
+The Music Room book is like a tribute by the author to her teacher.
 Who probably remained relatively unknown and probably deserved more than the share of fame that she received.
 As a reader, I got to know a lot about the musical legacies of India in general.
 And Jaipur Gharana in particular.
 I guess I can recommend this book to anyone who appreciates Indian music.
 And if anyone knows of any other such interesting books, please do share the details with me.

-Thanks, Valli for gifting me The Music Room book.
+Thanks, Valli for gifting me this book.